leisegang/cwp-users-quota/README.md

 Download `users_used_quota.php`
 Upload `users_used_quota.php` in `/usr/local/cwpsrv/htdocs/resources/admin/modules/`

-You can access the module from `Other` Menu in CWP Menu
+You can access the module from `Plugins` Menu in CWP Menu

 I am open to suggestion, feel free to pull request if you think you can improve my code.